pwaring/technical-talks/freelancing-barcamp/slides.md

 % Life as a coin-operated monkey
-% Paul Waring (paul@phpdeveloper.org.uk)
+% Paul Waring (phpdev.uk)
-% September 29, 2018
+% October 20, 2019

 # whoami

  - Freelancing full-time since July 2015 (part-time since 2000)
  - PHP developer and Linux system administrator
- - I like trains, politics and technology (@pwaring)
  - You may know me from: Geek Walks, Currybeer

 # Topics

  - Why you might want to try freelancing (and why not)
  - How to make freelancing work
- - Whatever you want - ask me anything!
+ - Ask me anything (at the end/break/lunch)

 # Why?